 Healthcare Professionals

-NYSUT Represents over 25,000 Healthcare Professionals across the state in hundreds of local unions.
-These members work in hospitals, clinics, nursing homes, medical centers, visiting nurses, Head Start, human service agencies, K-12 schools, colleges and universities.
+Across New York State, our members work in hospitals, clinics, nursing homes, medical centers, visiting nurse services, Head Start, human service agencies, K–12 schools, and colleges and universities.

 What's New << >>